albumentations-team/albumentations.ai/mkdocs/src/docs/autoalbument/how_to_use.md

 A dataset for a classification task should return an image and a class label.
 A dataset for a segmentation task should return an image and an associated mask.

 ### c. \[Optional\] Adjust search parameters in `search.yaml`.
-You may want to change parameters that AutoAlbument will use to search for augmentation policies.
+You may want to change the parameters that AutoAlbument will use to search for augmentation policies.
 To do this, you need to edit the `search.yaml` file created by `autoalbument-create` at step 1.
 Each configuration parameter contains a comment that describes the meaning of the setting.
 Please refer to the  "Tuning the search parameters" section that includes a description of the most critical parameters.

 `search.yaml` is a [Hydra](https://hydra.cc/) config file.
 You can use all Hydra features inside it.